Congress for the Republic

-The Congress for the Republic (المؤتمر من أجل الجمهورية; Congrès pour la République), also referred to as El Mottamar or by its French acronym CPR, is a centre-left secular political party in Tunisia.
+The Congress for the Republic (المؤتمر من أجل الجمهورية; Congrès pour la République), also referred to as El Mottamar or by its French acronym CPR, is a centre-left political party in Tunisia.
 It was created in 2001, but legalised only after the 2011 Tunisian revolution.
 Its most prominent founder and long-term leader was Moncef Marzouki.
-He had been the party's honorary president since he became interim President of Tunisia in December 2011.
+He had been the party's honorary president since he became interim president of Tunisia in December 2011.

 History

 Foundation

 The creation of the CPR was declared on 25 July 2001 by 31 people including the physician, medicine professor and human rights activist Moncef Marzouki as President, Naziha Réjiba (Oum Ziad) as Secretary-general, Abderraouf Ayadi as Vice-President, Samir Ben Amor as Treasurer, and Mohamed Chakroun as Honorary President.
 The CPR declared that it was aimed to install a republican form of government "for the first time"in Tunisia, including freedom of speech, freedom of association, and the holding of "free, honest" elections, "guaranteed by national and international observers able to genuinely check all levels of the electoral process".
 The CPR's declaration also called for a new constitution, strict separation of the different branches of government, human rights guarantees, gender equality, and a constitutional court for protecting individual and collective rights.
 The CPR called for renegotiating Tunisian commitments toward the European Union, for Tunisia to support the rights of national self-determination, in particular for the Palestinian people.

 It was ideologically heterogeneous, including social democrats, Arab nationalists, far-leftists, as well as Islamists.
 The unifying point was their firm opposition to the regime of President Zine El Abidine Ben Ali.